Security

 What is the difference between CMMC and CPCSC?

 CMMC is the United States Department of Defense Cybersecurity Maturity Model Certification program.
 CPCSC is the Canadian Program for Cyber Security Certification, Canada's equivalent for its defence supply chain.
 Both build on the security requirements in NIST SP 800-171, so the underlying practices are largely shared.
+The differences are jurisdiction, who assesses you, and where you file: Canada Buys for CPCSC, SPRS for CMMC.

 What does CPCSC Level 1 require?